 Planting your tree

-It’s a good idea to dig a hold for your tree before the ground freezes.
-Use a spade to create a hole, then lower the tree gently in before back filling the soil.
-Finish off with three to four centimetres of mulch.
+Winter can be frosty, so it’s a good idea to dig the hole for your Christmas tree before the ground freezes over.
+Use a spade to make your hole, then lower the tree in gently.
+Re-fill with the soil, then pack the top with about three to four centimetres of good quality mulch.